 \section{Introduction}

-The advent of foundation models has profoundly reshaped machine learning.
-Yet their large-scale deployment has also revealed critical vulnerabilities, raising concerns about safety and data governance.
-During pretraining, these models absorb massive datasets that frequently contain sensitive, copyrighted, or personally identifiable information~\citep{Shi2024}.
-Consequently, the ability to selectively \emph{forget} such information has become both a regulatory requirement and a technical necessity \citep{bourtoule2021machine,cao2015towards}.
-Machine unlearning, removing the influence of specific data without full retraining, thus stands as one of the most urgent challenges for the ethical deployment of large-scale models.
+The advent of foundation models has profoundly reshaped machine learning; however, their large-scale deployment has revealed critical vulnerabilities in safety and data governance~\cite{GDPR_EU_Art17_2026}.
+During pretraining, these models absorb massive datasets that frequently contain sensitive, copyrighted, or personally identifiable information~\citep{Shi2024}, making the ability to selectively \emph{forget} such information a regulatory requirement and a technical necessity~\citep{bourtoule2021machine,cao2015towards}.
+Machine unlearning, which involves removing the influence of specific data without full retraining, is one of the most urgent challenges in the ethical deployment of large-scale models.